NIFTy-PPL/NIFTy/docs/source/code.rst

 which must be applied when calculating a Wiener filter.
-Only its inverse application is straightforward; to use it in forward direction, we make use of NIFTy's :class:`InversionEnabler` class, which internally performs a minimization of a :class:`QuadraticEnergy` by means of a :class:`ConjugateGradient` algorithm.
+Only its inverse application is straightforward; to use it in forward direction, we make use of NIFTy's :class:`InversionEnabler` class, which internally performs a minimization of a :class:`QuadraticEnergy` by means of the :class:`ConjugateGradient` algorithm.